passionateSandy2004/Life_Long_learning_On_ESP32-DRL/README.md

-# DRL Agent for ESP32 Life Ong learning - Shooting Game
+# DRL Agent for ESP32 Life Long learning - Shooting Game

 This project implements a Deep Reinforcement Learning (DRL) agent that learns to play a shooting game on an ESP32 microcontroller.
 The agent uses a Deep Q-Network (DQN) to learn optimal strategies for moving and shooting in a 2D game environment.